Gikoskos/chessgame-cli/README.md

 A log file that records all the moves that took place, is created during the game.

-The thought process behind this project was for me to implement a chess engine for the first time, without seeing code from other projects.
+With the Linux version if you type 'pieces' you will get the Unicode chess characters and if you type 'letters' it reverts back.

-There might be tons of other implementations that are probably way smarter than mine but even so, I just did this to have fun :D
+The thought process behind this project was for me to implement a chess engine for the first time, without seeing code from other projects or how implementations of chess engines are generally done.

 ## Prerequisites